 General Python Resources¶

-Important resources for Python 2.4.3 (default Python version in Squish):
+Resources for Python 3.8 (default Python version in Squish):

 Squish Python Basics¶